MeltwaterArchive/storyplayer/v2/learn/fundamentals/understanding-test-environments.md

   In your stories, you never access machines by name - you access them by role.
 That allows your stories to run against multiple test environments, as long as the role names are consistent across your different environments.

-Every machine can have an `appSettings` section.
+Every machine can have an `storySettings` section.
 You can use this to store settings that are different from machine to machine:

 {% highlight php startinline %}
-$loginUrl = fromFirstHostWithRole('web-server')->getAppSetting('storyplanner.loginUrl');
+$loginUrl = fromFirstHostWithRole('web-server')->getStorySetting('storyplanner.loginUrl');
 usingBrowser()->gotoPage('http://{$loginUrl}');
 {% endhighlight %}